Engin-Boot/capture-behavior-of-a-visit-counter-roopam-kumar/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given counter which correctly counts each patient visit When I click on counter at any time of day
+  Given counter which counts each patient visit without error When I click on counter at any time of day
   Then I get the number of patients visited till that point in time